Hnshlr/irp-myvoslam/README.md

 This will install all the required packages for the project. **Important note**: It is mandatory to add the ```--no-cache-dir``` and ```--no-dependencies``` flags to the command, otherwise the installation will fail.
 For further explanation, please refer to the end of the README.md file.

-### Download the data
+### Download the data and models

-To download the data, run the following command:
+To download the data and the models (**mandatory in order to apply semantic segmentation**), run the following command:

 ```./scripts/curl-data-and-models.sh```